 Scapegoat Survival Strategies

 - Stop disclosing any personal information that the narcissist can use against you.
 This includes how you feel, what’s going on in your relationships or your job, or anything you are struggling with that makes you feel vulnerable and in need of support.
 Do not ask for help or offer to be a rescuer.

 - Keep the conversation superficial.
 Avoid power based emotional subjects, such as naming the problem or discussing appropriate family behavior.

-- Consider getting counseling from a therapist who specializes in family abuse and scapegoating.
+- Consider getting counseling from a therapist who specializes in family abuse and scapegoating for family scapegoating advice.
 If you are the adult child of a narcissistic parent(s) you have been deprived of essential parental support and appropriate guidance.
-If you are questioning your self worth, have a hard time bonding with others, are vulnerable to falling into negative relationships (repeating the original trauma), or prone to self destructive behavior, seek counseling to help you build up your sense of self-worth, overcome the hurt and become the person you are meant to be – a person of worth who deserves peace of mind and fulfillment.
+If you are questioning your self worth, have a hard time bonding with others, are vulnerable to falling into negative relationships (repeating the original trauma), or prone to self destructive behavior, seek counseling to help build your sense of self-worth, overcome the hurt and become the person you are meant to be – a person of worth who deserves peace of mind and fulfillment.

-Empathy Deficits in Siblings of Severely Scapegoated Children: A Conceptual Model Jane Hollingsworth, Joanne Glass & Kurt W. Heisler, Journal of Emtional Abuse, October 2008
+Empathy Deficits in Siblings of Severely Scapegoated Children: A Conceptual Model Jane Hollingsworth, Joanne Glass & Kurt W. Heisler, Journal of Emotional Abuse, October 2008